For Each and Every Horse

 During our relatively short journey with horses we began to understand early on that What’s in it for the horse? should be the only question.
 And not just related to training, but to Lifestyle, Diet, Feet, the concept of Liberty, as well as Relationship.
 And that only by understanding all of these from the horse’s perspective could we begin to approach that illusory state of mind referred to as Horsemanship.
 We were discovering that our way to horsemanship could never be about how well we ride, or how many trophies we win, or how fast our horse runs, or how high he or she jumps.

-For almost seven years now we have spent our days and nights attempting to discover the mysteries of the horse and have found it to be a never-ending journey.
+For almost nine years now we have spent our days and nights attempting to discover the mysteries of the horse and have found it to be a never-ending journey.
 But the rewards are an elixir.
 The soul prospers from sharing, caring, relating, and fulfilling.
 Nothing can make you feel better than doing something good for another being.
 Not cars.
 Not houses.
 Not facelifts.
 Not blue ribbons or trophies.
 And there is nothing more important in life than love.
 Not money.
 Not status.
 Not winning.

 Try it and you will understand what I mean.
 Apply it to your horses, and your life.
 It is the synthesis of The Soul of a Horse – Life Lessons from the Herd and why it came into being.

 See the world from the horses’ end of the lead rope.
 Give them the choice of choice.
 Care enough to want them to be healthy and happy.
 It will come back a hundredfold.